 F. Split Complementary

 One primary color and the two colors next to the dominant color’s complement make up a split complementary scheme.
-This results in a more nuanced color pallet than a complementary color scheme while keeping the benefits of contrasting colors—only the number of colors used in the split-complementary color palette changes from the complementary color palette.
+This results in a more nuanced color palette than a complementary color scheme, while keeping the benefits of contrasting colors.
+The main difference is that split-complementary schemes use three colors instead of two.

 G. Double Split Complementary